joellegross/exit-poll-dashboard/README.md

 ## Motivation

 Exit polls are a valuable snapshot of voter behavior and political sentiment on election day.
-However, currently there exists no comprehensive data set where you can view repsonses across years.
+However, currently there is no comprehensive data set where you can view repsonses across years.
 This tool helps to fill that gap.
-The audience is researchers, journalists, and election analysts examine how various groups voted across states and time.
+The intended audience of this dashboard is researchers, journalists, and election analysts to aid in our study of how various groups voted across states and time.

 ## Data Structure